catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 One of the most popular libraries used to work with tabular data in Python is called the [Python Data Analysis Library](https://pandas.pydata.org/) (or simply, Pandas).
 Pandas has functions to handle reading in a diversity of file types, from CSVs and Excel spreadsheets to more complex data formats such as XML and Parquet.
 Each read function offers a variety of parameters designed to handle common complexities specific to the file type on import.
-For a refresher (TODO: Is this an ok wording?) on Pandas, Pandas DataFrames and reading in files, see the [Starting with Data](https://datacarpentry.github.io/python-ecology-lesson/instructor/02-starting-with-data.html) lesson.
+For a refresher on Pandas, Pandas DataFrames and reading in files, see the [Starting with Data](https://datacarpentry.github.io/python-ecology-lesson/instructor/02-starting-with-data.html) lesson.

 ::: callout
 ### Identifying file paths